 Generally speaking, you should allow the disinfectant to do its job for roughly 15 minutes or so.
 But, to be on the safe side, you should check the manufacturer’s recommendations on this.

 Now it’s time to do the actual cleaning of the toilet tank.
 We advise you to get a new scrub brush.
+Check out our toilet brush reviews for top-rated models.
 Otherwise, if you use an old brush, you’ll just add other germs to the tank, which is the last thing you want, isn’t it?
-As for the size of the brush, it should be a narrow, long scrub brush, featuring medium-to-firm bristles.
+As for the size of the toilet brush, it should be a narrow, long scrub brush, featuring medium-to-firm bristles.
 The shape should allow you to reach the corners of the tank so that you can do a thorough job.

 Essentially, make sure you scrub all the corners, around the fixtures, so that you get rid of all the buildup and grime.
 If necessary, you might consider adding more of that cleaning solution.